syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Exporting-and-Persistence.md

 {% endhighlight  %}

-> Note: Only the visible child's contents are exported.
+N> Only the visible child's contents are exported.